Elecular/grizzly_bear-experiments/README.md

 ---

+### Responsibilites

+[Public Rest API Documentation](https://documenter.getpostman.com/view/11861808/T17AjB9Z?version=latest )

+This service is responsible for

+* Serving REST API for managing experiments
+* Serving REST API for bucketing users into experiment variations
+* Serving REST API to validate Authentication Tokens
+* Serving REST API to admin users to manage all projects created in Elecular

+This service is not responsible for serving the results of experiments.
+This is done by the User-Activity API.

+The service has two different APIs

+* Public API: This api is open to www and can be used by anyone.
+Endpoints in this API usually need to be protected
++ Private API: This api cannot be accessed from the public.
+It is only used internally by other services.

 ### How To Develop

 You can run the following command to start the service in development mode.
 The service will automatically pickup any changes!